 Phase 1: Exposure Blending

 The bracketed exposures for the scene were -1EV, 0EV and +1EV.
 After going through the images, I decided I only need 0EV for the foreground and -1EV for the background.
 I didn’t need +1EV because the foreground in 0EV already has a good exposure.

 To blend the images, I place 0EV in the first layer (base layer) and -1EV in the second layer (blend layer) in the Layers panel.
-This forms my blending set, which I’ve explained thoroughly in this tutorial about the building blocks of exposure blending.
+You can learn more about exposure blending with luminosity masks here.

 Phase 2: Tonal Adjustments

 The next phase in my workflow is normally tonal adjustment.
 Instead of a single full blown adjustment, I prefer multiple, localized and subtle adjustments.
 I feel this is the better way to tease out all the information in a Raw file.